Your baby at 36 weeks pregnant

 Your baby's head is specially designed to travel through your cervix and pelvis.
 The bones in your little one’s skull aren't fused together yet; this loose construction facilitates his or her trip down the birth canal without harming baby or you.
 These bones will gradually fuse over the first year of life.

 Step up the check-ups

-Most healthcare providers will want to see you weekly starting at 36 weeks.
+Now that you are 36 weeks pregnant, Most healthcare providers will want to see you weekly.
 Your provider will also check your blood pressure during each visit and make sure that your urine doesn't contain any protein.
 High blood pressure and protein in the urine are potential warning signs of pre-eclampsia, a condition of pregnancy that can be risky to you and the baby.

 Your uterus is now one thousand times larger than its original volume and you’ve probably gained 11.3 to 13.6 kg (25 to 30 lb).
 But don’t worry: over the next four weeks, you'll probably only gain a few more pounds.
 In fact, many women gain nothing at all in their last month of pregnancy.
 Your uterus may not be the only thing expanding.
 Even if oedema (the medical term for swelling caused by excess fluid) hasn't troubled you up until now, you may retain more fluid in the last month of pregnancy.

 Whenever you can, take a few minutes to rest with your feet elevated or lie on your left side.
 Both positions will increase circulation, getting the fluid in your extremities moving.
 A note of caution: reducing your fluid intake will not reduce oedema.
 You still need at least eight glasses of water each day to clear waste through the kidneys, move your bowels and keep your blood volume up.
 Find out tips on healthy pregnancy diet for last few weeks of your pregnancy here.